LukeAnglin/WebApp/categories/Happiness/The-Happiness-Advantage.md

 ### Recognition

 *The Order of the Elephant* - in this case, employees gave a stuffed elephant to others when they did something exemplary.

+Don't forget about creative ways to do this, like the Danish elephant example.

+If you ever are a **CEO**, make those employees happy, and find ways to recognize them!

+# Fake til Make

+We often show scowls without even realizing.
+Make a concious effort to show your positivity with your facial expression and tone all the time.
+You will be rewarded.

+## Losada's Ratio

+2.9013.
+For every 3 positive actions, you can mullify one negative one.
+The more positives you do, the easier it is to get away with screwing up.
+And we screw up.
+A lot.

+# Fulcrum and the Lever

+The sister of the author fell on all fours and broke her bones.
+Yet, *the author told her she was a unicorn* and her pain dissipated.
+What does this tell us?